 The comprehensive Heppler putters combine throwback feels with modern-day visuals and forgiveness.
-With nine different adjustable models, even including an Armlock option, Ping has golfers seeking a firm, solid feel covered in 2020.
+With nine different adjustable models, even including an Armlock option, Ping has golfers seeking a firm, solid feel covered.

 Ping Heppler Putters Review

-There aren’t many more visually striking putter ranges in 2020 than the new Ping Heppler.
-Named after one of the original Ping engineers Rick Heppler, the Heppler putters benefit from a new pressure cast alumiunium manufacturing technique.
-This allows for Ping to create some pretty funky shapes while also placing weight exactly where they want it to maximize forgiveness.
+There aren’t many more visually striking putter ranges than the Ping Heppler.
+Named after one of the original Ping engineers Rick Heppler, the Heppler putters benefit from a new pressure cast aluminium manufacturing technique.
+This allows for Ping to create some pretty funky shapes while also placing weight exactly where it wanted to in order to maximise forgiveness.
 Watch our full video review here...

 The aluminium is the black material while the copper-coloured areas are steel.
 Interestingly, across the nine models you’ll notice some have steel faces and others aluminium.
 You’ll also notice that the faces don’t have the TR grooves that feature on the Sigma 2 range to essentially speed up off-centre hits.